raspberrypilearning/sense-hat-pong/worksheet.md

 	ball_speed = [-1,-1]
 	```

 To get values out of a list, you can use the value's `index`.
-So if you wanted the balls horizontal position, you could type `ball_position[0]`.
-If you wanted the balls vertical speed, you could type `ball_speed[1]`.
+So if you wanted the ball's horizontal position, you could type `ball_position[0]`.
+If you wanted the ball's vertical speed, you could type `ball_speed[1]`.

 1. Next you can create a function to draw and move the ball.